dannyramasawmy/ElasticMatrix/README.md

 # ElasticMatrix
-The ElasticMatrix software implements the partial-wave method [1] to model elastic wave propagation in multilayered anisotropic media up to transverse-isotropic and orthotropic symmetry when the wave propagation is along a plane of symmetry.
+The ElasticMatrix software implements the partial-wave method [1] to model elastic wave propagation in multilayered anisotropic media up to transverse-isotropic symmetry when the wave propagation is along a plane of symmetry.

-- The ./examples folder contains example scripts demonstrating some of the capabilities of the code. (currently being populated)
+- The ./examples folder contains example scripts demonstrating some of the capabilities of the code.
 - The ./documentation folder contains relevant papers for the mathematical background.
 - The ./src-pw folder contains the source code for the partial wave method, the -pw refers to the partial-wave method, in future the global matrix method [2] will also be implemented.
-- run ./examples/example_compatability_test to check the toolbox will work with your version of MATLAB.
-This has been tested for MATLAB 2016 and above
+- run ./examples/run_all.m  will run through every example and checks the code will execute correctly on your version of MATLAB

 ### Capabilities
 Some of the code functionalitiy: